Oklahoma City Wrongful Death Lawyer

 Non-economic damages include intangible losses intended to cover things such as mental anguish and pain, for which there is no direct dollar cost.

 Some courts will also apply punitive damages designed to punish the offending party, helping survivors gain additional compensation.
+Contact our wrongful death attorneys for a free consultation.

-Wrongful Death Statistics In Oklahoma City
+Wrongful Death Cases Statistics In Oklahoma City

 The Oklahoma City metro area encompasses ten counties.
-We report the accidental death statistics for each county, the metro area, and the entire state for 2018 – the most recent year for which figures are available.
+We report the statistics for each county, the metro area, and the entire state for 2018 – the most recent year for which figures are available.

 - Canadian: 84 deaths